The art of arranging sounds in time so as to produce a continuous, unified, and evocative composition, as through melody, harmony, rhythm, and timbre.

 What Is Music?
-The above three definitions are outdated.
 Where does the border between music and sound lie?
 Is there something other worldly or mystical about music?
 Can music create altered states of perception, or the possibility of experiencing these?
 How is music the language of us all?
 What is music’s place in a rational, scientific culture?
 What is the value of music?

 All these questions deserve some updated answers...